cadia-lvl/broadcast_data_prep/README.md

 Template versions of the json files have been uploaded to the json folder.
 All the values in root_urls.json need to be filled out to extract anything from the api.

-After the subtitle files are cleaned, they can be compared to ASR output using compare_hypothesis_and_expanded_888.sh To use, compare_hypothesis_and_expanded_888.sh, you need to set up [`kaldi`](http://kaldi-asr.org/).
+After the subtitle files are cleaned, they can be compared to automatic speech recognition(ASR) output using compare_hypothesis_and_expanded_888.sh
+To use, compare_hypothesis_and_expanded_888.sh, you need to set up [`kaldi`](http://kaldi-asr.org/).
 Then, within path.sh, change /data/kaldi to the path of your version of kaldi.
+Both the ASR transcript and the expanded 888 need to have reference ids at the beginning of every line.

 ## Usage